Table of Contents

 The next bit of hiking is lovely; it’s mostly in the woods and best of all its flat.
 But then there’s a second rise to contend with – though it’s not as steep as the initial section.
 Killer views will take your mind off your pounding heart, until you gain the ridge, and see how far off the main peak still looks.

-Continue along the ridge, climbing up and then back down again about three times.
+Continue along the ridge, climbing up and then back down again for a total of five times.
 There is one short section that requires your full attention on a ledge above a small cliff.
 You won’t die if you fall here; it’s actually a snap with lots of handholds, a tree branch and no shortage of places to plant your feet.
 You’ll be through it in about 10 seconds.

 There are a couple more uphill sections punctuated with short flatter sections with the last one being the longest.
 Arrive at a large open area marked with a cairn.